Treatment of bumblebee stings and allergies

 Toxic reactions only occur when the victim is stung dozens of times in a brief period.
 General allergic reactions can occur in the nervous or circulatory system, such as cardiac arrhythmia or difficulties with breathing.
 In this case as well, the victim should be taken to hospital for treatment and observation.

-3.4.
-Hyperventilation In addition to a severe, level 4 allergic reaction, hyperventilation, perhaps as a result of shock, may also cause unconsciousness.
+In addition to a severe, level 4 allergic reaction, hyperventilation, perhaps as a result of shock, may also cause loss of consciousness.
 In such cases it is also necessary to call the emergency medical services immediately.

-Immunotherapy with bumblebee venom does not necessarily protect patients with honeybee or wasp venom allergy.
 Immunotherapy with honeybee venom does not necessarily protect patients with bumblebee allergy.
-This treatment is intended to desensitise the body to bumblebee venom.
-If you do not wish to undergo hyposensitisation treatment, you can obtain a prescription for an adrenaline auto-injector (such as an EpiPen or Jext) from your doctor.
+This treatment is intended to desensitize the body to bumblebee venom.
+If you do not wish to undergo hyposensitization treatment, you can obtain a prescription for an adrenaline auto-injector (such as an EpiPen or Jext) from your doctor.
 This can be carried with you and is used to inject epinephrine into the thigh in the case of a sting.